intel/ad-rss-lib/doc/ad_rss/HLD-KeyDesignDecisionsAndAlternatives.md

 distances are calculated in a conservative manner.

-In a similar way, it is possible to transform the longitudinal position values into the situation-based coordinate system $SCS_k$.
+In a similar way, it is possible to transform the longitudinal position values into the constellation-specific lane coordinate system $CSLCS_k$.

 !!!
 Note
     The performed operations can be interpreted as enlarging the vehicles